You can find the current winning numbers here

 In the lottery draw on Saturday (April 22) there is again the chance to become a multi-millionaire.
-You can read the winning numbers for 17 million euros here.
+You can read the winning numbers for 17 million euros here today.

 - The lottery numbers are drawn every Saturday from 7:25 p.m.
 The winning numbers will be presented on ARD at 7:55 p.m.